Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

 \subsection{Step 4: Estimates for the projection $\Pi_2$}

-Two features of the projection map $\Pi_2$ defined in Section \ref{S4:RGmap} are essential for our subsequent analysis.
+Two features of the projection map $\Pi_2$ defined in section \ref{S4:RGmap} are essential for our subsequent analysis.
+Since our conventions for relevant Hamiltonians in the vector field setting differ slightly from \cite{ABKM}, we include a proof for clarity.
 First, we verify that $\Pi_2$ is bounded in the appropriate norms.
 This is needed, in particular, to show that the image under $\bT_k^{\ssup{\bq}}$ is well-defined as an element of $\bM_0(\Bcal_{k+1},\mathfrak{V}_N)\times\bM(\Pcal_{k+1}^c,\mathfrak{V}_N)$ as asserted previously. \begin{lemma} [Lemma 8.7 of \cite{ABKM}] For $L\ge 2^d+R$, there is a constant $C$ (depending only on $d$) such that